apache/ignite-3/modules/configuration/README.md

 Another important concept is a `RootKey`.
 It represents type-safe object that holds name of the root node.
 Instances of this interface are generated automatically and are mandatory for registering roots in the framework.

 `ConfigurationRegistry` is like a public facade of the module.
-It should be uses as an entry point for modules functionality.
+It should be used as an entry point for modules functionality.

 ## Generated API